TheCodingCanal/AutomatedHomeWithHomeAssistant/README.md

 Download from Add-Ons.
 Very useful for editing configuration files.
 Once you install an add-on hit the refresh button to see it

 #### Google Drive Backup Add-on
+ Use a blueprint to setup [Automatic backups](https://community.home-assistant.io/t/create-automated-backups-every-day/254039)
+ - Need to edit file to use *backup_full* instead of *snapshot_full*

 This is an Add-On from an [external repository](https://github.com/sabeechen/hassio-google-drive-backup).
 Allows for backups to automatically be stored in a google drive instead of having to manually download them

 ### Editing Dashboard